RafaelVidaurre/yakuza/Readme.md

 });
 ```

-Agents also can define something called `routines` which define a set of tasks to be run.
+Agents can also define something called `routines` which in turn define a set of tasks to be run.
 For example you could want to define three routines:
 **onlyArticlesList**, **onlyUsersList**, **usersListAndArticlesList**

 They would be defined like this: